security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 Take a picture of yourself in the restricted area and document how you did it (e.g., tailgaiting).
 Get permission from a manager, etc. before entering the restricted area.
 For example, you might explain to a manager that you are doing a class assignment and you would like to test whether their employees will prohibit you from entering the restricted area.
 Only proceed with the test with the manager's approval.

-**Note:** You have my permission to attempt to gain access to my office without picking the lock (please lock the door on your way out).
-It doesn't count if I am in the office.
-Otherwise, it counts.

 Example:

 <div class='row'>